About Me

 I am an accredited psychotherapist with a UKCP-certified master's degree in existential psychotherapy from the New School of Psychotherapy and Counselling (NSPC, Middlesex University) and have been seeing clients in person and online since 2021.

-I am experienced in working with people of all ages and backgrounds, exploring:
+I work with people of all ages and backgrounds, exploring:

 -